etingof/talks/devconf-ironic-and-edgy/source/index.rst

   economically viable to build DCs in such distant and not densely populated areas.

-  This need of decentralizing the infrastructure implies making data centres more autonomous and automated (e.g. lights-out).
+  The for decentralizing the infrastructure implies making data centres more autonomous and automated (e.g. lights-out).

-  These traits align well with the other, otherwise unrelated, trends - using machine learning and AI for DC management.
+  These traits align well with the other, otherwise unrelated, trends e.g. using machine learning and AI for DC management.

   Ultimately, these reasons lead to stretching the cloud infrastructure up to the edges of the company's network.